Apollo-Level2-Web-Dev/b3-assignment-9/README.md

     - Display the last 10 products viewed by the user.
     - Include product details, prices, and direct links to the product page.
 10. **Comparison Feature**
-    - Compare up to three products based on their attributes (price, category, ratings, etc.).
+    - Allow users to compare up to three products, but only if the products are from the same category.
+Comparison will be based on attributes such as price, category, ratings, and other relevant details.
+If a user attempts to add a product from a different category for comparison, display a warning message indicating that only products from the same category can be compared.
 11. **Responsive Design**
     - Mobile and desktop-friendly interface for all users.
 12. **Scalability**